Coming This July 5

 This is the writing workshop I taught through the University of New Brunswick's College of Extended Learning for ten years.

-The next workshop will be sometime in the late summer, early fall.
+The next workshop will be sometime in early fall of 2019.

 In the meantime, if you can't attend the workshop, you can buy the book.
 (Although the workshop is a lot more fun.)